Serg167/Jenkins-Dckr-cont-by-Terraform-12/README.md

-# Jenkins Docker container deployed by Terraform 12 wiht all the Jobs/Pipelines
+# Jenkins Docker container deployed by Terraform 12 with all the Jobs/Pipelines
 One-click Jenkins Docker container deployment